 So, the higher the search volume the greater the competition and effort required to achieve organic ranking success.
-Go too low though and we risk not drawing any consumers to your site.
+Focus your SEO strategy around terms with too low volume and you risk not drawing any consumers to your site.
 This is why, in many cases, it is most advantageous to target highly specific, lower competition search terms.
 In SEO, we call those long-tail keywords.

 In an ideal world it would be great to rank for keywords that have 30,000 searches a month, or even 3,000 searches a month but these popular search terms only make up a fraction of all searches performed on the web.
 In fact, keywords with very high search volumes tend to indicate ambiguous intent – in other words, that potential customer is still at the very beginning of their search journey.
 Even if they reach your site because you bid on those terms using PPC, they will probably bounce straight off.
-Instead, we want to aim for the 75% of search terms that are far more specific and known as the long tail because of their position on the search volume graph:
+Instead, we want to aim for the 75% of search terms that are far more specific and known as the long tail.

 Going back to our ‘buy mens trainers’, a long-tail variant of this search query might look something like ‘buy men red trainers in size 9’.
 There will be far fewer people searching for this term, however those that are are likely to have a far greater propensity to buy purely due to the nature of the search query – the user knows exactly what they want.

 Tools we use

 Tribe Digital helped me set up a new website, which has been very successful for my company.
 Ollie was very efficient and helpful and assisted me throughout the process.
 Whenever I need to make further improvements they act swiftly and effectively.